sonic-net/sonic-utilities.msft/doc/Command-Reference.md

 **config mirror_session**

 This command is used to add or remove mirroring sessions.
 Mirror session is identified by "session_name".
+This command supports configuring both SPAN/ERSPAN sessions.
+In SPAN user can configure mirroring of list of source ports/LAG to destination port in ingress/egress/both directions.
+In ERSPAN user can configure mirroring of list of source ports/LAG to a destination IP.
+Both SPAN/ERSPAN support ACL based mirroring and can be used in ACL configurations.

-While adding a new session, users need to configure the following fields that are used while forwarding the mirrored packets.
+While adding a new ERSPAN session, users need to configure the following fields that are used while forwarding the mirrored packets.

 1) source IP address,
 2) destination IP address,